Center for Health Sciences

 Minimum Admission Requirements

-At the time of application, the applicant must have an overall grade-point average of at least 3.00 (on a 4.00 scale), a pre-professional science GPA of at least 2.75, and a minimum score of 492 on the Medical College Admissions Test (MCAT).
-All applicants must take the MCAT.
-They are encouraged to take the examination in the spring of the year prior to making application.
+Prior to matriculation, the applicant must have an overall grade-point average of at least 3.00 (on a 4.00 scale), a pre-professional science GPA of at least 2.75, and a minimum score of 492 on the Medical College Admissions Test (MCAT).
+All applicants must take the MCAT within three years prior to matriculation.
+The last MCAT test date accepted for each application cycle is January the year of matriculation.
 Under special circumstances, the College may use discretion to admit students who do not meet these minimum requirements.

 At the time of entry, the applicant must have completed: